"Recovery means finding meaning and purpose in life that goes beyond a psychiatric diagnosis..." Bill Anthony, Founder

 Interested individuals must be willing to use an educational environment to foster their recovery, must apply to the program, provide documentation of a psychiatric condition, receive physician approval to participate in any of our Physical Fitness Classes, and be willing to consider participation in program evaluation research.

-You will need to complete a Student Application Packet which includes a Medical & Psychiatric Information Form, mail the packet to James Fernandes or fax it to him at (617) 358-7700.
-After James has received your forms, he will contact you before the start of Course Registration to arrange a short interview and tour of the Center.
+You will need to complete a Student Application Packet which includes a Medical & Psychiatric Information Form, mail the packet to the Recovery Education Program or fax it to (617) 358-7700.
+After we received your forms, we will contact you before the start of Course Registration to arrange a short interview and tour of the Center.
 The packet is available on this webpage.

 The courses offered at the Center are free to all of our recovery education students.

 You must be enrolled in the Recovery Education Program to register for courses.
 After you’ve enrolled, you will need to complete a course registration form available on the last page of this catalog.
 This form is also available on this webpage.
-Please send the course registration form to James Fernandes via fax at (617) 358-7700 or via email (preferred) at firstname.lastname@example.org.
+Please send the course registration form through mail, fax at (617) 358-7700 or email at email@example.com.
 We strongly encourage our students, current and new, to come to the Center to register in person, staff members are available to assist you in the process.
 Everything you’ll need to register for classes will be here.

 There is no limit to how many virtual classes or activities you can take this semester.